Home

 The Software Development Labs crew christened their database program “Oracle,” which had been the code name of the failed database project they had worked on together at Ampex.
 When they finished a beta version in 1978, the CIA was their first buyer, even before its commercial release.

-In 1979, Software Development Labs changed their name to Relational Software Inc. and shipped the first commercially ready copy of their program.
+In 1979, Software Development Labs changed its name to Relational Software Inc. and shipped the first commercially ready copy of its program.
 They called it “Version Two,” skipping Version One because they thought it would sound too buggy to customers.
 Unsurprisingly for the government-savvy trio, this first copy was sold to Wright-Patterson Air Force Base.

 In 1982, they went through another marketing facelift, changing the company’s name to Oracle Systems Corporation.
 They hoped this would help associate their company in people’s minds with the growing success of Oracle Database, their flagship program.